erYash15/INS_E2E_RecSys/README.md

 add jenkins orchestrator, prefect pipeline
 I have kept the model very simple which might not be ideal but to demonstrate purpose works best.

+To have a look at all the trails of run move to artifacts directory and run mlflow ui

 Table of Content